Skip to main content

 Fullstack Academy is a trusted name in bootcamp education and partners with leading institutions nationwide as part of its mission to transform lives and communities by teaching technologies that power the future.

-The University of Texas at Dallas Coding Bootcamp, powered by Fullstack Academy, provides condensed, immersive career training taught by industry-experienced instructors in convenient formats.
+The UT Dallas Coding Bootcamp, powered by Fullstack Academy, provides condensed, immersive career training taught by industry-experienced instructors in convenient formats.
 Live online classes are offered on a full-time or part-time schedule with multiple class time options to choose from.
-The UT Dallas Coding Bootcamp is designed for students of all starting skill levels, including seasoned professionals looking to advance their skills and beginners switching careers.
+The UT Dallas Coding Bootcamp is designed for students of all starting skill levels, including experienced professionals looking to advance their skills and beginners switching careers.

 Top Employers Hiring in Dallas

 In this dynamic environment, the state of Texas stands out as a significant hub for technological advancements.
-With a multitude of Fortune 500 companies and a burgeoning ecosystem of tech startups, Dallas provides a fertile ground for innovation and growth within the technology sector.
 The state's vibrant tech landscape is expected to contribute significantly to the nationwide surge in software developer jobs.

-These are the top employers hiring in Dallas for coding professionals, as reported by Lightcast™:
+These are some of the top employers hiring in Dallas for coding professionals, as reported by Glassdoor:

 • Citibank: Citibank is a major global banking institution and a subsidiary of Citigroup Inc., one of the largest financial services conglomerates in the world.